Chapter 3 Using R Markdown

 monospace `text` this is `monospaced` this is monospace

 Your R code is run in chunks and the results will be embedded in the final output file.
 To each chunk you can specify options that’ll affect how your code chunk is run and displayed in the final output document.
 You include options in the chunk delimiters ```{r} and ```.
-For example the following code tells markdown you’re running code written in R, that when you compile your document this code chunk should be evaluated, and that the resulting figure should have the caption “Some Caption”.
+For example the following options indicate that the code chunk contains R code, that when you knit your document the code in this chunk should be evaluated, and that the resulting figure should have the caption “Some Caption”.

 # some code to generate a plot worth captioning.